(Pocket-lint) - Every year, Apple introduces a new major software update for the iPhone. For 2020, that update is called iOS 14.

 You can now download iOS 14 on your iPhone using Settings > General > Software Update.

 In this feature, we're diving into what your iPhone can do with the new software.
-We installed an early beta version of it on our iPhone XS Max and have been using it for a couple of months now.
+It's available now on many iPhone models, and comes preloaded on the iPhone 12 family.

 If you want to know if iOS 14 will be able to run on your iPhone, check out our iOS 14 system requirements feature.